U.S. silver dollars including Morgan, Peace and Eisenhower designs

 How do I know if my silver dollar is real?

 Genuine Morgan and Peace dollars weigh 26.73 grams — a digital scale is your first tool.
-The coin should produce a clear, ringing tone when tapped (the "ping test").
-Counterfeit coins often weigh less, feel lighter, or have a dull thud.
+The coin should produce a clear, ringing tone when tapped.
+Counterfeit coins often weigh less or have a dull thud.
 Check for sharp details, correct edge reeding (150 reeds on a Morgan), and proper diameter (38.1mm).
-For high-value key dates, professional authentication by PCGS or NGC is essential — both services can identify counterfeits that fool the naked eye.
-Never buy a key-date Morgan dollar without third-party certification.
+For high-value key dates, professional authentication by PCGS or NGC is essential — never buy an uncertified key-date Morgan dollar at significant cost.

 Where is the best place to sell silver dollars?

-For common-date circulated Morgans and Peace dollars, precious metals dealers and coin shops typically pay 90–100% of silver melt value. eBay often returns slightly above melt value when sold to collectors.
+For common-date circulated Morgans and Peace dollars, precious metals dealers typically pay 90–100% of silver melt value. eBay often returns slightly above melt when sold to collectors.
 For key dates, certified examples consistently bring the strongest prices at major auction houses like Heritage Auctions and Stack's Bowers, or directly through eBay with PCGS/NGC attribution.
 Avoid pawn shops, which rarely pay numismatic value.
-Getting multiple offers before selling any significant coin is always good practice.
+Get multiple offers before selling any significant coin.